Matheus-slvmr/Matheus-slvmr/README.md

 ## About me

 - 🎓 Software Engineering student at the Federal University of Goiás (UFG)
-- 🚀 Founder and developer of **BarberLink**, a platform for barbershop management and online booking
+- 🚀 Founder and developer of **CorteMarcado**, a platform for barbershop management and online booking
 - 💻 Experienced in building full-stack applications, REST APIs, dashboards, and relational databases
 - 🧠 Interested in backend engineering, software architecture, product development, and scalable systems
 - 🌱 Currently improving my skills in **Go, React, TypeScript, Docker, PostgreSQL, and cloud deployment**